sxiii/bank-of-ideas/README.md

 ### What is the purpose of the bank?
 * Let the ideas come true (better if your idea will be made by some community, rather then never made by anyone, right?)
+* Unstuck the stucked development (help you to get any type of resource you need)
 * Give a fascinating, motivating and entertaining out-of the box experience
 * Solve the "lack-of-creativity" or "stuck" problem (when you're tired in the process of finding an interesting idea)
 * Honor the author of the idea in case if he wants to (NB: similar ideas might **already** be introduced by other people long time before The Open Bank of Ideas appeared!)